 Mary Clark, suffragette sister of Emmeline Pankhurst underwent great hardship to secure votes for women: imprisonment and brutal force feeding as well as rough manhandling at protest marches.
 As a result of all these aggressions she died on Christmas Day 1910, the first woman to die for the suffrage movement.
 She is now, finally, more than 100 years after her death, to be honoured by a statue in Brighton where she tirelessly organised, attended and spoke at meetings and rallies.

-Annie Kenney in Bury by Denise Dutton
+Annie Kenney in Oldham by Denise Dutton

 and the Land Girls and Lumber Jills at the Arboretum in Staffordshire.